Syllabus for the Gateless Academy

 Series One is an overview of the course + many wild ways to navigating the critical voice:

-• How to navigate (it’s easy!).
+• How to navigate the Academy (it’s easy!).

 • Why the Critic keeps breaking your heart.

-• A little bit of brain science.
+• A little bit of brain science on how the mind creates optimally.

 • How to break the heavy-thinking habit (hint: you are doing it right now!).

-• Your sponsors and cheerleaders.
+• Where to find your sponsors and cheerleaders.

 • Pregnant with words and language: creating hot-damn work in the tub.